"All I want is to wake up energized and to feel like I can take on whatever comes my way!"

 - Walnuts (and other nuts): are also a natural melatonin booster.
 Try the Dreamy Fruit 'n Nutty Salad...it's a great combo of yogurt, nuts AND fruit!

 - Soybeans: tempeh, edamame and tofu are great ways to get soy into your routine.
 These soy foods are rich in isoflavones, which increase the production of serotonin.
-Have you tried our Banana Nut Butter Pudding (there is tofu hidden in this great-tasting pudding!) or Roasted Garlic Parmesan Edamame?
+Have you tried our Banana Nut Butter Pudding (there is tofu hidden in this great-tasting pudding!) or the Tempeh Sloppy Joes or Roasted Garlic Parmesan Edamame?

 - Fish: most fish, and especially salmon, halibut and tuna, will provide vitamin B6, which is needed to make melatonin.